herotechcourse/kotlin-lotto/README.md

 # lotto Features:

 - Validate User input Amount:
-- [x] ask user input
+- [x] Ask user input
 - [x] Ticket purchase should be multiple of 1000

+- User can create custom tickets
+- [x] Calculate total of tickets to be generated
+- [x] Define how many tickets are custom-generated
+- [x] Ask user numbers to be included in tickets
+- [x] Create tickets

-- Generate Tickets:
+- Generate Random Tickets:
-- [x] Calculate number of tickets
+- [x] Use remaining number to create random tickets
 - [x] Generate 6 ticket numbers
 - [x] Create tickets with generated numbers